bob-el-bot/BobTheBot/README.md

 ### ✨ Miscellaneous commands:
 - `/fonts [text] [font]` | Change your text to a different font.
+- `/rock-paper-scissors` | Play Bob in a game of rock paper scissors.
 - `/encrypt [message] [cipher]` | Change text into a cipher.
 - `/poll [prompt] [option]*4` | Create a poll.
 - `/ping` | Find the client's latency.